sina14/sina14/README.md

 - 👋 Hi, I’m @sina14 or Sina with shirt no.14 ;)
 - 👀 I’m interested in development, sys-admin or whatever about computer science!
-- 🌱 I’m currently learning #DevOps concepts
+- 🌱 I’m currently learning #DevOps concepts.
-- 💞️ I’m looking to collaborate on cloud technologies such.
+- 💞️ I’m looking to collaborate on cloud technologies.
 - 📫 How to reach me just send an email on sina14@gmail.com .
+- I also look for forecasting events in monitoring tools or develop some tools to get the goal!